gertab/ElixirST/ElixirSessions.md

 # ElixirSessions

-ElixirSessions uses *Session Types* to statically check that Elixir programs use the correct communication structure (e.g. `send`/`receive`) when dealing with message passing between actors.
+ElixirSessions applies *Session Types* to the Elixir language.
+It statically checks that the programs use the correct communication structures (e.g. `send`/`receive`) when dealing with message passing between actors.
 It also ensures that the correct types are being used.
 For example, the session type `?Add(number, number).!Result(number).end` expects that two numbers are received (i.e. `?`), then a number is sent (i.e. `!`) and finally the session terminates.

 ## Installation